 When can I use bereavement leave as a federal employee?

 As a federal employee, you can use sick leave for bereavement following the death of a “family member”.
 I put family member in quotations since OPM uses a very strict definition of who counts as a family member.
-For bereavement purposes, OPM defines in document 75 FR 33491.

 Technically, the OPM guidance states that bereavement leave is only for planning and attending the funeral.
-However, I can’t imagine being a productive employee after the loss of a loved one.
+The exact details for the use of bereavement leave are set in 5 CFR § 630.401.

 What other bereavement leave options do I have as a federal employee?